RedHatInsights/insights-behavioral-spec/features/README.md

 * Displaying "Cluster issues" section on "Overview" page - 1 cluster with 1 critical issue

+## `ACM_recommentation_description.feature`

+* Displaying description of recommendation found for 1 cluster with 1 critical issue

 ## `customer_notifications.feature`

 * Check that notification service has all the information it needs to work properly